LeBerek/CT-Codification/CT-Codification-Introduction.md

 ## Codification Of ILU

 ILU is loading which is suitable for intermodal transport on road, rail and inland waterways or sea.
 It is a synonym of ITU (Intermodal Transport Unit) as defined in the “Glossary for transport statistics.”
-Most popular ILUs are Containers, Swap Bodies including some hybrid loading units.
-Semi-Trailers (vertical transhipment) and Roller Units horizontal handling are less commonly transported by rail.
+Most popular ILUs are Containers,and Swap Bodies including some hybrid loading units.
+Semi-Trailers (vertical transhipment), and Roller Units horizontal handling are less commonly transported by rail.

-Containers and swap bodies are allocated a C code number describing a loading unit height module depending on their dimensions.
+Containers and SB are allocated a C code number describing a loading unit height module depending on their dimensions.
 Class 1 containers according to ISO 668 do not require a code number plate.
 They can be transported in CT on the basis of the dimensions code C in accordance with UIC Loading Guidelines Volume 2.
 Other containers and swap bodies require C code number and if these loading units have a code number plate, only information of this code number plate shall be considered.
 Roller bodies are allocated a B code number.
 Semi-Trailers are allocated a P code number.

 ## Codification Of Freight Wagons